samuelandersoncodes/a-ride-to-adapt/README.md

 ### Existing Features

 * Navigation bar
-    * Featured on all four pages, the full responsive navigation bar containing links to the Logo, Home, About, Gallery and Join-us pages and is identical in each page to allow for easy navigation.
+    * The website features on all four pages, a full responsive navigation bar containing links to the Logo, Home, About, Gallery and Join-us pages and is identical on each page to allow for easy navigation.
     * This will allow users to easily navigate between the pages within the site on all screen sizes without the need for a 'back' button.